Hi there, and welcome to Moto Domains.

 Back then the bikes were hugely popular, and the greatest of all riders, Ivan Mauger M.B.E., O.B.E. (six times world speedway champion, 3 times world long track champion) regularly brought international riders out for special events.

 I began racing and soon was drawn to compete in England, where the world’s best race in the British League.
 I was fortunate enough to race for the Sheffield Tigers, a team that had several other Kiwis racing, and Ivan Mauger, my boyhood idol, then semi-retired, was the team coach.

 I raced several seasons in England and returned to New Zealand to race at Western Springs.
-This was the late eighties and looking back, a fantastic era as there were numerous top riders all competing at the time.
+This was the late eighties and looking back, it was a fantastic era and there were numerous top riders all competing at the time.

 These days my riding involves trail riding on my KTM 525 EXC around South East Queensland, and just getting into Adventure Motorcycle camping weekends on a BMW 650 GS Dakar, an armchair ride compared to the KTM, but a smooth ride on the road.

 Sharing What I Have Learned

 As I love all things Dirt Bikes and have over 40 years of experience to share, what better way to share my passion with like-minded people than with Moto Domains.com.